 Abbie Fentress Swansonjoined Harvest Public Media in 2012.
 Before that, shecovered arts and culture for WNYC Radio in New York.
 There she was part of a team that won an Online News Association award in 2012 and an Associated Press award in 2010 for outstanding digital news coverage.
 In 2011, she won the Garden State Journalists Association "Best Radio Feature" award for "Music Therapy Helps Vets Control Symptoms of PTSD."
 Reporting fellowships prior to WNYC took her to Egypt, Jordan, Qatar, India, Germany, the Czech Republic and Belgium.
 Abbie's travels led to multimedia stories on a wide range of subjects -- from the World Cup in South Africa, to the gay rights movement in India, to San Francisco's immigration court.
 She's filed stories for The New York Times, The Patriot Ledger, KALW Public Radio, The World, and Virginia Quarterly Review.
 Abbie holds a master's degree in journalism from the University of California, Berkeley and a bachelor's degree in Italian studies from the College of William & Mary.
 Check her out on twitter @dearabbie.

 Amy Mayer joined Harvest Public Media in 2012 and works in Iowa Public Radio’s Ames office.
-Amy worked as an independent producer for many years and also previously had stints as weekend news host and reporter at WFCR in Amherst, Mass., and as a reporter and host/producer of a weekly call-in health show at KUAC in Fairbanks, Ala.
+Amy worked as an independent producer for many years and also previously had stints as weekend news host and reporter at WFCR in Amherst, Mass., and as a reporter and host/producer of a weekly call-in health show at KUAC in Fairbanks, Alaska.
 Amy’s work has earned awards from SPJ, the Alaska Press Club and the Massachusetts/Rhode Island AP.
 She produced the 2011 documentary Peace Corps Voices, which aired in over 160 communities across the country and has written for The New York Times, Boston Globe, Real Simple and other print outlets.
 Since the spring of 2008, Amy has served on the board of directors of the Association of Independents in Radio.
 Amy has a bachelor’s degree in Latin American studies from Wellesley College and a master’s degree from the Graduate School of Journalism at the University of California, Berkeley.

 Luke Runyon is Harvest Public Media’s reporter based at KUNC in northern Colorado.
 He joined the Harvest team in March 2013.
 Luke comes to Harvest by way of Aspen, Colo., where he was a reporter for Aspen Public Radio for two years.
 While there he filed stories for NPR’s Morning Edition, All Things Considered and Weekend Edition.
 Before moving to Colorado, Luke covered the Illinois legislature for WUIS and Illinois Public Radio.
 He has a master’s degree in public affairs reporting from the University of Illinois Springfield and his work has been recognized by the Colorado Broadcasters Association and Public Radio News Directors, Inc. Follow him on Twitter @LukeRunyon.

-Frank Morris is the founder and executive supervisor for Harvest Public Media.
+Frank Morris is the founder of and senior contributor to Harvest Public Media.
 He also is the news director at KCUR, presiding over the station's news coverage since 1999.
 Frank also ﬁles regularly with National Public Radio and has covered everything from tornados to tax law.
 His work has won dozens of awards, including four national Public Radio News Directors awards (PRNDIs) and several regional Edward R. Murrow awards.
 Frank grew up in rural Kansas, listening to the public radio station out of Hutchinson.
 He worked as a DJ throughout college at the University of Kansas.
 After graduating with degrees in philosophy and political science, Frank went to work at an AM news/talk station in Lawrence, Kan., and later at the statehouse in Topeka for Kansas Public Radio.
 He started at KCUR in 1991.

 ABOUT HARVEST PUBLIC MEDIA